Are Toaster Ovens Allowed In Dorms?

 Why Are Not Toaster Ovens Allowed In Dorms?

-Can You Use A Toaster Oven In A Dorm Building?
+Can You Use Toaster Oven In A Dorm Building?

 Where In The Dorms Building Can You Use Toaster Oven?

 If you want a toaster oven in your room, the biggest problem is finding space for it.
-It has to go on top of something strong enough to hold its weight, like a desk, shelf, etc. Also, it shouldn’t be too close to your bed
+The toaster oven should be placed on a sturdy surface that can support its weight.
+It shouldn’t be too close to your bed.

 Related reading: Are Toaster Ovens Allowed In Offices?